Then & Now

 The other thing to consider is Color Management.
 I don’t find laptops suitable for accurate color.
 In the right conditions, it may be fine.
 However, in most cases, laptop screens were not designed for accurate color.

-Second, you need to decide on whether or not your going to use an Internal Hard Drive, External Hard Drive or a combination of the two.
+Second, you need to decide on whether or not you’re going to use an Internal Hard Drive, External Hard Drive or a combination of the two.

 That being said, an External Hard Drive can still outperform your Internal drive if your using old technology.
 Anything under 7200 RPM and you may be better off with a RAID system or even Thunderbolt.